kobinpy/kobin/README.rst

 Requirements
 ============

-Supported python versions are python 3.5 or 3.6(beta).
+Supported python versions are python 3.6 or later.
 And Kobin has no required dependencies other than the Python Standard Libraries.

 The following packages are optional: